|

 present copyright law, a work is automatically protected by copyright when

-it is created.
+it is fixed in a tangible medium.
 However, there are definite advantages in terms of

 damages for early registration.
 For example, statutory damages and